vidyashreebv/vidyashreebv/README.md

 - 📫 How to reach me **vidyashreebv11@gmail.com**

-- ⚡ Fun fact **I am into cleaning, I clean when I am angry, I clean when I am sad, happy, and what not**
+- ⚡ Fun fact **I'm into cleaning — I clean when I'm angry, when I'm sad, when I'm happy — you name it!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">